3mdeb/blog.3mdeb.com/source/_posts/2017-03-10-nerves-project-triage-on-beaglebone-black.markdown

 ```

 I don't understand why Nerves Projects used `fwup`, when software like
 `swupdate` from Denx is available.
-I'm not sure about feature overlap or
-difference.
+I don't see difference in feature set and
+would say that `swupdate` is more flexible and covers more use cases.
+It looks
+like Nerves Project is main user of `fwup`.

+Maybe it would be worth to consider comparison of `fwup` and `swupdate` ?

 ### nerves_bootstrap